Your daily technology class with Professor Randy!!

 Opposite of smartphone.
 A cellphone which has little or no advanced features such as a large, bright screen, or applications such as email and web browsing.
 Basically just makes phone calls (like my Motorola W260-4).
 I love it!

-3) “Service Providers (Cell Phone Carriers)”
+3) “Service Providers (Mobile Phone Carriers)”

 #1) Verizon Wireless …… (HTC Droid Incredible).